-Netanyahu gets his controversial supreme court changes despite mass protests
+Netanyahu gets his controversial Supreme Court changes despite mass protests

 Some also believe Mr Netanyahu is pandering to his coalition of ultra-orthodox and extremist religious settlers who aim to defang the Supreme Court, as it is the primary brake on government policies.

-Israel has no formal constitution, and little local governance, under its system the prime minister and his majority coalition in parliament work in tandem.
+Israel has no formal constitution and little local governance; under its system, the prime minister and his majority coalition in parliament work in tandem.

-That leaves the judiciary as "the only check on governmental power," according to constitutional law professor Amichai Cohen.
+That leaves the judiciary as “the only check on governmental power”, according to constitutional law professor Amichai Cohen.

-The vote came after 28 consecutive weekends of extraordinary nationwide protests that have included business leaders, legal officials, former Netanyahu loyalists, ex-army chiefs of staff and military reservists, prompting fears that the country’s security could be compromised.
+The vote came after 28 consecutive weekends of extraordinary nationwide protests involving business leaders, legal officials, former Netanyahu loyalists, ex-army chiefs of staff, and military reservists, prompting fears that the country’s security could be compromised.

-As many as 10,000 reservists have reportedly declared they’re treading a “path to dictatorship” - according to reservist-led protest groups.
+As many as 10,000 reservists have reportedly declared they’re treading a “path to dictatorship”, according to reservist-led protest groups.

-Over the weekend 100 senior retired security officials - including three former Israeli army chief of staffs, five former Mossad directors and three former heads of the country’s internal intelligence agency - wrote to Mr Netanyahu urging him not to go ahead with the bill.
+Over the weekend 100 senior retired security officials – including three former Israeli army chiefs of staff, five former Mossad directors and three former heads of the country’s internal intelligence agency – wrote to Mr Netanyahu urging him not to go ahead with the bill.
 They said it “violates the social contract” that soldiers risk their lives on the understanding they are defending a democracy.

-Alarmed, the current head of the military Lt.
-General Herzi Halevi wrote a letter to soldiers a day before the vote, warning of the “dangerous cracks” that threatened the country if there is no “strong and cohesive military”.
+Alarmed, the current head of the military, Lt General Herzi Halevi, wrote a letter to soldiers a day before the vote, warning of the “dangerous cracks” that threatened the country if there is no “strong and cohesive military”.

 Organisers of the main rallies, meanwhile, claimed this weekend had seen the largest gatherings yet with a record 550,000 people taking to the streets.